-As we mentioned before, to use a main configuration object in an extension users must adopt it from the main configuration.
+As we mentioned before, to use the main configuration object in extension users must adopt it from the main configuration.
 This creates a sort of reference to the main configuration object in the extension.

 Users have the option to verify which adopted objects are changed and which ones are adopted as read-only ones (users may need read-only objects to build reports).
 The configuration tree of the extension has a button for filtering by objects added or changed in the extension.
 Clicking this button hides the read-only objects.